WhiteF326/cpp/README.md

-# This is the repositry contains my programs I wrote on competitive programming!
+# This is the repositry contains my programs I wrote on competitive programming practices!

 These programs are all published under WTFPL license.
 Of course I welcome refering. ~~If your pride allows, you can copy and submit~~